sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(user.fullName).toBe('Chuck Norris')
 -->

-In general, I also don’t like to remember too many rules, and any conventon can go too far.
+In general, I also don’t like to remember too many rules, and any convention can go too far.
 A good example, and luckily almost forgotten, is a [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation), where each name is prefixed with its type, or with its intention or kind.
 For example, `lAccountNum` (long integer), `arru8NumberList` (array of unsigned 8-bit integers), `usName` (unsafe string).

 Hungarian notation made sense for old untyped languages, like C, but with modern typed languages and IDEs that show types on hover it clutters the code and makes reading each name harder.
 So, keep it simple.

-One of the examples of Hungarian notation in modern frontend is prefixing TypeScript interfaces with `I`:
+One of the examples of Hungarian notation in the modern frontend is prefixing TypeScript interfaces with `I`:

 ```ts
 interface ICoordinates {